-HOT water at a fixture
+HOT water

-- Measure temperature at the tap furthest from the hot water heater, the sentinel outlet. measure other representative points in a chosen pattern and repeat so that every tap is checked monthly - Hold thermometer in hot water flow for one minute and record temperature < 116 °F - Thermostatic mixing valves mix hot and cold water to prevent water downstream from exceeding a set temperature.
+- Measure temperature at the tap furthest from the hot water heater, the sentinel outlet.
+Measure other representative points in a chosen pattern and repeat so that every tap is checked periodically - Hold thermometer in hot water flow for one minute and record temperature < 116 °F - Thermostatic mixing valves mix hot and cold water to prevent water downstream from exceeding a set temperature.
 Can be on distribution lines or near point of use

-COLD water at a fixture
+COLD water

-- Follow similar pattern for hot water to rotate through different cold taps each month: - Hold the thermometer in the cold-water flow for two minutes <68 °F and record
+- Follow similar pattern for hot water to rotate through different cold taps periodically - Hold the thermometer in the cold-water flow for two minutes <68 °F and record

-Engineering and maintenance -- details on how to measure temperature "behind the scenes" -- hot water heater, hot water storage tanks, incoming cold water, and any cold- water storage tanks
+Engineering and maintenance -- details on how to measure temperature "behind the scenes" -- hot water heater, hot water storage tanks, mixing valves, incoming cold water, and any cold- water storage tanks